ddiddu/ddiddu/README.md

-- 👋 Hi, I’m @ddiddu
+- 👋 Hi, I’m Jisu Kim
 - 👀 I’m interested in Artificial Intelligence (AI) and Human-Computer Interaction (HCI)
 - 🌱 I’m currently learning in Interactive Computing, Georgia Institute of Technology
 - 📫 How to reach me jisu.kim@gatech.edu
-- ✨ You can learn more about me on [medium blog](medium.com/ddiddu-log)
+- ✨ You can learn more about me on [my homepage](https://jisulog.kim)

 <!---
 ddiddu/ddiddu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.